olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Rapport_Microservice/README.md

-# Mediscreen - Rapport application
+# Mediscreen - Rapport Microservice
 Welcome to Mediscreen !

 - Mediscreen is a medical company specialized in diseases diagnosis